Fitz9000/VBA-Functions/README.md

 End Function

-'Returns the number of the last row in a column Private Function LastRow(lookupColumn As String, lookupSheet As Worksheet) As Integer
+'Returns the number of the last row in a column Private Function LastRow(lookupColumn As String, lookupSheet As Worksheet) As long

     LastRow = lookupSheet.Range(lookupColumn & Rows.Count).End(xlUp).Row